raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 uart_2ndstage=1
 ```

-Check you have the right version of the `start4.elf` VideoCore firmware by checking the version of the raspberrypi-bootloader package: it must show a date on or after 3 Mar 2021 in the version string.
+Check you have the right version of the `start4.elf` VideoCore firmware by checking the version of the raspberrypi-bootloader package: it must show a date of 3 Mar 2021 or later in the version string.
 Run `apt show raspberrypi-bootloader`:

 ```
 Package: raspberrypi-bootloader